 Source: Singapore General Hospital Facebook Page.

-School Continuity Plan for Haze Situation is available here: www.moe.gov.sg/haze
+School Continuity Plan for Haze Situation is available here

 Extract from MOE link: Closure of Primary and Secondary Schools

-The Ministry will consider closing all primary and secondary schools to students when the health advisory for the next day indicates that the air quality will be at the hazardous level (>300).
-School-based student care centres will not operate during periods of closure.
+The Ministry will consider closing schools when the air quality forecast for the next day is Hazardous (24-hour PSI>300).
 We will announce the closure of schools at around the same time that the health advisory is released.
-Schools will also contact parents to inform them of the closure of schools for students via phone or SMS.
+Schools will contact parents to inform them of school closure for students.